 'Digital' is defined as the technologies that allow people without specialised programming skills to interact directly with other people and organisations via the internet, using a computer, mobile device or other interface.
-Private and public sector organisations are putting increasing investment into digital service provision to keep pace with demand and maximise savings, to stand still and not transform the digital offer will result in Fylde being left behind.
-A 'Digital by Preference' (DBP) initiative has been developed as the first stage in transforming service delivery and achieve the following:
+Private and public sector organisations are investing in digital service provision to keep pace with demand and maximise savings, to stand still and not transform the digital offer will result in being left behind.
+A 'Digital by Preference' (DBP) initiative is the first stage in transforming service delivery to achieve the following:

-- Identify high volume front-line services not currently available online, and provide them online ensuring the new service is as transactional as possible, the target is to require no officer input (end to end digital services). - Review services and payment facilities Fylde currently provide online to ensure they are as transactional as possible and easy for customers to use. - Support the migration of customers online to drive up self-service. - Reduce contact in person and over the phone in Customer Services and back office creating capacity whilst increasing productivity.
+- Identify high volume front-line services not currently available online, and provide them online ensuring service is as transactional as possible, the target is to require no officer input (end to end digital services). - Review services and payment facilities Fylde currently provide online to ensure they are as transactional as possible and easy for customers to use. - Support the migration of customers online to drive up self-service. - Reduce the need for contact in person and over the phone creating capacity whilst increasing productivity.

 Priority will be given to services with the highest volume of front-line interaction with customers which offer the greatest opportunity for savings in corporate cross cutting transactions i.e. payments and invoicing.
-A second stage of 'Digital by Default' will follow with face to face contact limited to appointment only for the most vulnerable and the direct dial number no longer published with customers directed to the easy and efficient digital option.